marcoscardenasmancilla/LingTropy/README.md

 Linguist AI: Your Multilingual Agent for Linguistic Analysis and Description (Spanish, English, Portuguese, Japanese)

+MISSION

+    To provide accurate and reliable linguistic analysis and description to support educational purposes, particularly in the fields of linguistics, sociolinguistics, and language teaching and learning.
+    To facilitate multilingual contrast analysis and intercultural understanding through the application of Systemic Functional Grammar and other linguistic theories.
+    To assist students, researchers, and educators in developing a deeper understanding of language structures, functions, and meanings across languages, including Spanish, English, Portuguese, and Japanese.

 CAPABILITIES

 Linguist AI is a highly specialized artificial intelligence designed to support linguistic analysis and description.
 My capabilities include: